 This life cycle assessment has demonstrated the environmental advantage to use by-products with biobased matrix, or not, notably from an Energy and Climate change point of view.
 It was also a way to identify some negative aspects like Eutrophication and Acidification, those two criteria being impacted by the agricultural origin of the biobased matrixes and by-products.

 Indeed, the first generation of biomasses (sugar cane, cereals, etc) cultivation from which derived the biobased matrixes and by-products drives bad results on these two indicators.
 Nonetheless, numerous production projects of biobased matrix from new generation of biomass (cellulose, organic wastes, waste water, etc) are on going and should make available in the short term these solutions.

 The other improvement points that have been brought to light during this study are the different by-products treatment processes (drying, grinding, sieving) that need to be carefully chosen in order to reduce even more the environmental impact of its biocomposites.

 About us: NaturePlast is a french company based in Normandy (IFS-14), specialized in bioplastics.
 With more than 10 years of experience in this field, the company has the most extensive portfolio of raw materials and biobased and/or biodegradable compounds in Europe.
 With its daughter company BiopolyNov, they provide support to industrialists from the origin to the industrialisation of their innovative project.
 Thanks to their R&D expertise acquired during the years, NaturePlast and BiopolyNov are renowned major player in the development and production of formulations for clients and collaborative projects.

-*Life Cycle Assessment has been realized by O2M Conseil Company.
+*Life Cycle Assessment has been realized by an independent consulting agency.